 Avery Sound Company and PilotStuff.com continue to receive a lot of inquires from Regional Jet pilots looking for a better alternative to the bulky, uncomfortable, “head clamps” or David Clark headsets.
-After several years of research, and a great deal of trial and error, we have developed a setup that works quite well for many pilots on the Embraer and Canadair Regional Jets.
+After several years of research, and a great deal of trial and error, we have developed a setup that works quite well for many pilots on the Embraer and Canadair Regional Jets (and some 737 cockpits).
 Our Avery Sound Company package for Regional Jet pilots features: the Telex 5x5 Pro III headset, two Satin Soft custom earpieces, a BoomBar, the Dual Y Adapter Kit with tubing to each ear, and an acoustic volume control valve.

 This set-up, along with microphone gain and volume control adjustments made by the pilot to customize the package for individual use, enables Regional Jet pilots the freedom to get rid of the David Clark headset and utilize a headband-free headset with boom microphone.
 The pilots enjoy superior comfort and sound via custom earpieces to both ears, while still blocking out a good portion of the cockpit ambient noise.
 No more headbands, and no more bulky, uncomfortable, over-the-ear headsets!